science-for-democracy/mapof/README.md

 1. [mapel-roommates](https://pypi.org/project/mapel-rommmates/)
 1. [mapel-marriages](https://pypi.org/project/mapel-marriages/)

-This package is direct successor of mapel-core.
+This package is a direct successor of mapel-core.
 Currently, *no* other packages are provided in mapof.
 The development is ongoing.

 # Installation of mapof
 There are in principle three (standard to python packages) ways to install mapof.
-We *strongly* recommend installing the package from PyPi but the other two are using the code as a local package and installing package from local code using some package manager.
+We *strongly* recommend installing the package from PyPi but you can
+also: use the code as a local package or install the package from the local code using some package manager.

 ## Installation from PyPi